GRADE 1:

 The Bone Zone (Standard 7.2.3) Students study the structure and function of the skeletal system, the number of bones in the human body, and how to keep your skeletal system healthy.
 Learning is reinforced by views of x-rays and dissection of an owl pellet, in which children find bones of small rodents.

-Students are introduced to six of the human body systems—circulatory, digestive, nervous, muscular, respiratory, and skeletal—as well as how they function together to make the body work effectively, including the transport of oxygen, food, and other nutrients to meet the body’s needs (energy through cellular respiration).
+Basic Operating Systems—of the Body!
+(Standard 7.2.2) Students are introduced to six of the human body systems—circulatory, digestive, nervous, muscular, respiratory, and skeletal—as well as how they function together to make the body work effectively, including the transport of oxygen, food, and other nutrients to meet the body’s needs (energy through cellular respiration).

-Students learn what it takes to be a vertebrate animal.
+Back Up: Vertebrates (Standard 7.2.3) Students learn what it takes to be a vertebrate animal.
 Students do activities and see x-rays to make anatomical comparisons fishes, amphibians, reptiles, birds, mammals (including humans).

-Students will discover the levels of organization in the human body—cells, tissues, organs, organ systems, organism and study various types of body tissues forming organs.
+I Need a Tissue!
+(Unit 2 Life Science) Students will discover the levels of organization in the human body—cells, tissues, organs, organ systems, organism and study various types of body tissues forming organs.